mengbinhao/jack-note/docs/english/NPR.md

+- 2020.7.6
+  - nervous adj
+  - firsthand n
+  - liability n
+  - fume n/v
+  - censor n/vt
+  - pretext n/vt
+  - disclose vt
+  - memoir n
+  - publication n

+  > so taking all of that into account
+  > xxx is actually going to succeed in preventing that from happening

 - 2020.7.3
   - commodity n
   > This would let them continue with normal life without as many restriction as other people might be